|

 Scarborough and Gauthier tore up the track for the better part of a season and a half with the low - slung Ford coupe - especially with the wider wheels.
 Then, as he was very apt to do, Scarborough sold the car to Granville, New York's Art Visconti - a man who had already bought two Scarborough cars previously.
 Visconti's son, Mike [who still races a Lebanon Valley sportsman now and again] was a small child during this time.
 He remembers Scarborough as " supposedly a big, mean guy who everybody was afraid of, but he was always nice to us kids".

 Visconti did not keep cars for long, either.
+He did like the number, and used several more times in his career.
 He ran it for a short while at Fairmont and eventually sold it to Rutland, Vermont's Charlie McMahan, who reworked the body to look really nice.
-Charlie was not much of a driver, but he did manage to wreck it at Fairmont during that track's last season before the operation moved up the road to its present Devil's Bowl location.
+Charlie was not much of a driver, but he did manage to run it at Fairmont during that track's last season before the operation moved up the road to its present Devil's Bowl location.
+MacMahan had a wreck with Ray Richards at the Bowl and apparently id the car in entirely.
 Charlie would not drive again.

 |